 And when the spying doctor heard her say this, and saw her trying to wash the imaginary spots of blood off her hands (really, off her conscience), he made this statement:

-- Second, believe that Jesus has removed your sins—and thus, your guilt.
-Why?
+Why believe?
 For eternal forgiveness.
-Although you have sinned, Jesus shed His blood on the cross, as your substitute, to pay for your sins.
+This is good news.
+Although you have sinned, Jesus shed His blood on the cross as your substitute to pay for your sins.
 And if you believe in Him—if you trust Him for the forgiveness He offers by grace through faith—then you can know that your sins are forgiven (Romans 3:23-24, 28).

 This kind of confession isn’t to “stay saved,” but so that you stay in fellowship with God (1 John 1:9; 2:1-2).
 The fact is, we need a set of eyeballs looking at us and asking the hard accountability questions.
 It’s too easy to sidestep reality.